benny-conn/collection-nft/README.md

 ## Deploy

 1. Pull repo locally and copy `.env.sample` into another file called `.env`.
-Fill out the fields in this file with your alchemy app url and test net public and private keys.
+Fill out the fields in this file with your ethereum client's url and your public and private keys.
 2. Run the following script

 ```bash